 Membership is further divided into four categories, namely:

-- Core members: France, Germany, Ireland, the Netherlands, Norway, Slovakia, Sweden, Switzerland and the United Kingdom
+- Full pooled funding members: France, Germany, Ireland, the Netherlands, Norway, Slovakia, Sweden, Switzerland and the United Kingdom

 - Project funders: Austria, Finland, Sweden, Switzerland and the EU